-Kyiv is the capital and most populous city of Ukraine, located in the northcentral part of the country on the Dnieper river.
+Kyiv is the capital and most populous city of Ukraine, located in the northcentral part of the country on the Dnipro river.
 The city population amounts to approximately three million making Kyiv the 7th most populous city in Europe.
-Kiev is an important industrial, scientific, educational and cultural centre of Eastern Europe.
+Kyiv is an important industrial, scientific, educational, and cultural centre of Eastern Europe.

-District heating systems occurs widely in Kyiv with a capacity of about 13,000 Gcal/h, divided on 804 different heat sources and networks totalling 2,300 km.
-In Kyiv, the district heating system provides most of the heat and hot water for urban dwellers as well as steam for industry, produced in CHP or in HOB plants.
+District heating systems occur widely in Kyiv with a capacity of about 13,000 Gcal/h, divided into 804 different heat sources and networks totalling 2,300 km.
+In Kyiv, the district heating system provides most of the heat and hot water for urban dwellers as well as steam for industry, produced in CHP or HOB plants.

 Kyiv Demonstration Project – overview

-The proposed project concerns the disconnection of a local network from the existing boiler house, located approximately 800m from the central substation (CHS) and to convert the CHS to a local production unit with bio fuel boiler for base load production and gas boiler for peak load.
-The existing local distribution network will be replaced with a modern design network and all buildings will be connected to the network via individual heating substations.
-The investment will reduce the use of fossil fuels in the system and enable the possibility to operate the district heating system as a fully demand driven and modern system.
+The proposed project concerned the disconnection of a local network from the existing boiler house, located approximately 800 m from the central substation (CHS) and to convert the CHS to a local production unit with biofuel boiler for base load production and gas boiler for peak load.
+The existing local distribution network would be replaced with a modern design network and all buildings would be connected to the network via individual heating substations.
+The investment would reduce the use of fossil fuels in the system and enable the possibility to operate the district heating system as a fully demand-driven and modern system.

-The project proposed is to a large extent interesting from a demonstration point of view as it includes the installation of a bio fuel boiler which will dramatically reduce the use of fossil fuels.
-By the introduction of IHSs the system is also converted towards a more sustainable demand driven system given by the possibilities for future energy efficiency measures on customer level and it will increase the quality of heat delivery to the connected buildings.
+The project proposed was to a large extent interesting from a demonstration point of view as it included the installation of a biofuel boiler which would dramatically reduce the use of fossil fuels.
+By the introduction of IHSs the system would also have been converted towards a more sustainable demand-driven system given the possibilities for future energy efficiency measures on the customer level and it will increase the quality of heat delivery to the connected buildings.

 Kyiv Demonstration Project – details

-The project area is situated some kilometres from the outskirts of Kiev covering a small village supplied from a nearby water treatment facility.
-The proposed project area, the so called DWS area, is today supplied from an existing boiler house located in the premises of Kyiv Municipal Waterworks which supplies heat also to the waterworks areas and facilities, including administrative and process buildings.
+The project area was situated some kilometres from the outskirts of Kyiv covering a small village supplied by a nearby water treatment facility.
+The proposed project area, the so-called DWS area, is today supplied from an existing boiler house located in the premises of Kyiv Municipal Waterworks which supplies heat also to the waterworks areas and facilities, including administrative and process buildings.